rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 **OP, XOP, BV, and OBV numbering** is similar to numbering regular size boxes and folders.
 Boxes for bound and oversized material **staying onsite** are numbered sequentially with OP, BV, or OBV preceding the numeral.
 For example, OP1, OP2, BV1, OBV1, etc. Folders or bound items within the boxes are also numbered sequentially in the same fashion as regular size folders.
 For example, OP1/1, OP1/2, BV1/1, etc. External housing should be labeled with a printed label (see below).
 Within boxes, folders and items may be labeled by hand.
 Folders going directly on shelves (e.g., 24" x 36" OP folders or 36" x 48" XOP folders) should have a printed label placed in the bottom lefthand corner of the folder opening. *Note: Oversized and bound material going to the LSC should receive regular box and folder numbers.*

-#### 6.6.4 Framed items
-When possible, **framed items** such as photographs, certificates, or artwork, should be unframed and stored according to the size of the item.
-If it is not possible to remove the frame, the item can be secured with pH buffered paper or bubble wrap and housed in an oversized box.
-In this case, it should be described in the finding aid according to the instructions above regarding oversized materials.
-Do not send framed items with glass to the LSC.
-Framed items that cannot be boxed should be labeled and hung on the 11th floor art racks.
-Describe these items in the finding aid as framed items (FR).
-Do not affix labels to the frames themselves.
-Print a small (4" x 2") label, affix the label to a strip of acid free card stock, punch a hole in the top, and tie the label to the hanger on the frame.
-If the frame does not have hanging hardware on the back, consult with the preservation liaison.
-Do not add any framed items to the art racks without first identifying and labeling them appropriately.